 The Ragusa family lived on the West-Side of Buffalo from the time Joseph and Loretta moved to the city until 1959, which was a time when, “urban renewal destroyed much of the lower west side colony (Lans-McLaughlin 60).”
-Although my Dad was only five and my Aunt Carol was fourteen when their family moved, they were both imbued with the immigrant values that built the community.
+Although my Dad was only five and my Aunt Carol was fourteen when their family moved to the suburbs, they were both imbued with the immigrant values that built the community.
 My father would continue to spend weekends on the West Side with his aunts, uncles, and cousins for the next several years. “[The Italians on the West Side] They shaped my worldview, my value system, and my attitude,” says my Dad.
 The Italian community in the West Side was like one rather large extended family.
 For the immigrants, it was necessary for them to band together to protect and support each other.
 “Living on the West Side, people were constantly visiting each other’s homes, sitting on each other’s porch.
 It was a community that interacted with each other,” says my Aunt Carol, “people laugh because we had ‘aunts’ and ‘uncles’ that weren’t related.”
 This tight-knit community was an extension of the motherland for the immigrants, “Italians immigrating to Buffalo found themselves in a new situation with a variety of options, and they adapted their Old World traits accordingly (Lans-McLaughlin 23).”

 For Italian immigrants, especially the Ragusa family, the adjustment was made possible because engraved in Italian culture is an independence along with a reliance on the family as a support system.
-The Italian immigrants: …selected goals that matched their family orientation.
-Shunning such individualized routes to success as the professions or higher education, the average immigrant family coveted a home or a petit bourgeois business (a shop or saloon) so that their children might inherit property (Lans-McLaughlin 36).
+The Italian immigrants: “…selected goals that matched their family orientation.
+Shunning such individualized routes to success as the professions or higher education, the average immigrant family coveted a home or a petit bourgeois business (a shop or saloon) so that their children might inherit property.”
+(Lans-McLaughlin 36).